Policies and Procedures for the Office of the Registrar

 Human Resources and Payroll Offices

-The College’s Human Resources and Payroll offices collect SSNs for the following purposes: classification of accounts; identification and verification; credit worthiness; billing and payments; and data collection, reconciliation, tracking, benefit processing, and tax reporting.
+The College’s Human Resources and Payroll offices collect SSNs for the following purposes: classification of accounts; identification and verification; credit worthiness; billing and payments; data collection, reconciliation, tracking, benefit processing, and tax reporting.
 SSNs also are used as a unique numeric identifier and may be used for search purposes.

 Providing your SSN is a condition of employment at SCF.